Tokarzewski/pyduct/README.md

 ## pyductwork

-work in progress python library for ductwork calculations.
+Work in progress python library for ductwork calculations.

 ### What is the software application or feature?